CAKE MIX SUGAR COOKIES

-- 1/2 cup granulated sugar (for rolling cookies in)
+- ⅓ cup granulated sugar (for rolling the cookies in)

 - 3 cups powdered sugar

-- Heat oven to 350 degrees.
-Prepare cookie sheet by lining with parchment paper or spraying with cooking spray.
-Set aside.
+- Heat oven to 350°.
+Prepare a cookie sheet by spraying with cooking spray, lining with parchment paper, or using a silpat liner.

-- Add the 1/2 cup sugar into a separate small bowl.
+- Put the granulated sugar into a small bowl.

 - Use a cookie scoop (I use a #50 from the brand OXO), or grab about 2 tablespoons of dough, and roll into a ball.
 Roll the dough ball in the sugar coating all sides.
 Place it on the cookie sheet.
 Repeat until you have 12 cookies per cookie sheet.